 The game is also very well-balanced, and has really good unit design.
 Let's just look at Drake for an example:

 This unit is pretty straightforward: it costs 12 gold, 2 blue, attacks for 2 every turn, and has the option to consume a Blastforge (the building that produces the blue resource) for 2 additional damage.
 Despite how simple this unit appears, when to use its ability is such a nuanced decision that even top players get it wrong regularly.

 Finally, the game has more quality of life features than any other game I've ever seen.
-Undoing actions during your turn (I can't imagine playing a strategy game without this anymore), shareable replays and analysis mode where you can play both sides, different time settings in ranked queues that you can pick between and even queue for more than one of at once, you name it...
+Undoing actions during your turn (I can't imagine playing a strategy game without this anymore), hotkeys for clicking all your Drones or buying a unit or even bulk-purchasing, a clearly displayed number that shows your opponent's attack and your total defense so you don't have to do all the math yourself, shareable replays and analysis mode where you can play both sides, different time settings in ranked queues that you can pick between and even queue for more than one of at once, you name it...

 The only real issue with this game is the railroading in the new player experience.
-They won't let you play automatched games when you're new, and there's no tutorial other than the story-driven campaign, which holds your hand to a really annoying degree.
+They won't let you play automatched games when you're new, they force you to "unlock" units before you can play with them in custom games, and there's no tutorial other than the story-driven campaign, which holds your hand to a really annoying degree.
 They even disable undoing for the first few missions.
 Still, the story is surprisingly good, and the single-player content is also really good gameplay-wise once you get past the tutorial.
 Expert versions of the campaign missions and DLC puzzle packs can challenge even the best players, while there's a casual difficulty setting for new players to experience the story without having to be good at the game.

-I also have a ton of strategy guides and stuff on this very website (I was a borderline top player back when I had time for video games).
+I also have a ton of strategy guides and stuff on this very website (I was a borderline top player back when I spent that much time on video games).
 I hope you try this game out, and I hope my advice helps you!